Docoyo/node-red-contrib-prometheus-exporter/README.md

 * Counter
 * Gauge
+* Histogram
+* Summary

-Labels are supported for both metric types.
+Labels are supported for all metric types.

 ## How to install